 Beginning with the publication of the first volume of The Documentary History of the Ratification of the Constitution (DHRC) in 1976, DHRC editors at CSAC have been publishing the definitive collection of primary source material related to the ratification debates.
-Editors draw on a body of more than 70,000 documents, including official materials, such as records of town meetings, legislative proceedings, convention journals and debates, and forms of ratification; personal papers, such as letters, memoirs, and diaries; diplomatic correspondence; and printed primary sources, such as newspaper articles, broadsides, and pamphlets.
-These documents have been transcribed, annotated, and published in twenty-nine volumes (to date) totaling more than 15,000 printed pages.
+Editors draw on a body of more than 70,000 documents, including official materials, such as records of town and county meetings, executive records, legislative proceedings, convention journals and debates, petitions, recommended amendments, forms of ratification, and financial records; personal papers, such as letters, memoirs, diaries, and poetry; diplomatic correspondence; and printed primary documents from newspapers, broadsides, and pamphlets.
+These documents have been transcribed, annotated, and published in thirty-four volumes to date.

 DHRC volumes have been used extensively by historians and political scientists, cited by the Supreme Court of the United States and other federal courts, and increasingly adapted for use in classrooms at all educational levels.
 The volumes are essential reading for anyone wanting to understand the Constitution in historical context.

 DHRC volumes are available at no cost through the University of Wisconsin Libraries’ Digital Collections.
-Volumes published after 2015 will be available following a two-year embargo.
+Digital volumes will be available two years after they are published in book form.
 Online access is also available by subscription through Rotunda, a digital publications collection at the University of Virginia Press.
 Bound volumes are available at most research libraries and can be purchased from the Wisconsin Historical Society.